Dore & Totley railway station: History

-The single-track section through the station has become a significant bottleneck, as noted in Network Rail's Yorkshire and Humber Route Utilisation Strategy of 2009.
+The single-track section through the station became a significant bottleneck, as noted in Network Rail's Yorkshire and Humber Route Utilisation Strategy of 2009.
 The strategy included proposals to address the problem by re-doubling the track and building a second platform (subject to funding being obtained).
-South Yorkshire Passenger Transport Executive has also been lobbying for this problem to be addressed (as noted in its 2006 Rail Strategy document).
+South Yorkshire Passenger Transport Executive had also been lobbying for this problem to be addressed (as noted in its 2006 Rail Strategy document).

 The station site had previously been occupied by the Walk Mill; a water-powered mill in operation from the 1280s onwards was used by the monks of Beauchief Abbey to cleanse and thicken cloth.

-The name Dore & Totley was restored in April 2008 when the station received new Northern Rail branded running in boards.
+The name Dore & Totley was restored in April 2008 when the station received new Northern Rail-branded running in boards.

-Plans to double the size of the station by 2014 have been delayed.
-An additional platform and new Disability Discrimination Act 1995-compliant footbridge are to be provided.
+Plans to double the size of the station by 2014 were delayed.
+An additional platform and new Disability Discrimination Act 1995-compliant footbridge were to be provided.
 Construction work began in December 2012 on a new 129-space car-park, which was completed in April 2013.

-Network Rail's Hope Valley Capacity Scheme includes plans to restore the second platform at Dore & Totley.
-Plans include a new bridge with passenger lifts and a shelter on the single sided island platform for Manchester bound trains.
+Network Rail's Hope Valley Capacity Scheme included plans to restore the second platform at Dore & Totley.
+Plans included a new bridge with passenger lifts and a shelter on the single sided island platform for Manchester bound trains.
 This plan is spun out of the original Manchester Hub scheme, now renamed the Northern Hub, incorporating two freight passing loops to be constructed east of Bamford and at Dore South.
-Once completed an hourly stopping service is hoped to be provided (as stated in the new 2016 Northern franchise agreement), and platforms should be long enough to accommodate 6 car trains, now running on TPE fast services.
+Once completed an hourly stopping service was hoped to be provided (as stated in the new 2016 Northern franchise agreement), and platforms should be long enough to accommodate 6 car trains, now running on TPE fast services.